 In the 1990s, Silver Spring, Maryland, was desperate for economic investment and an image makeover.
 Next door to Washington, D.C., the Montgomery County suburb had suffered from two decades of disinvestment and white flight.
+Once a thriving community with a booming commercial district and sprawling inner-ring suburban neighborhoods, Silver Spring had become blighted by vacant storefronts and empty parking lots.
 Read More

 On July 4, about 60 people attended a party thrown by Washington, DC activists trying to save a historic water filtration plant.
 The event was held in a row house in the city’s gentrifying Bloomingdale neighborhood, which I wrote about in a recent [email protected] post.
 Read More

 In its infancy, gentrification was a word used to describe changes in urban neighborhoods.
 Now, gentrification has been documented in suburbs and rural areas around the world.
 It is even sweeping through Washington, DC’s suburban counties, where farmlands are being converted into housing and mixed-use developments.
 Read More